marafiq/adnanrafiq/blog/2022-09-10-authorization-requirement-handler-using-asp-net-6-and-beyond/index.md

 Image by [awcreativeut](https://unsplash.com/@awcreativeut)

+Authorizing the resource access is essential part of any API.
+The .NET provides you a perfect mental model which is easier to reason about.
+It has this flow:
+1. What is the name of your policy as string.
+2. What requirement the user must satisfy to qualify which implements the `IAuthorizationRequirement` interface.
+3. What is your handler responsible to evaluate, which inherits the `AuthorizationHandler<UniqueIdHeaderRequirement>` and register it.

-The `Authorize` allows you to set a policy name when used on controller or action method.
+Then `Authorize` attribute allows you to set a policy name when used on controller or action method.
+But if you are fan of Minimal API then fluent style is the way to go using `RequireAuthorization`.

 <!--truncate-->